CartoDB/dataservices-api/doc/quota_information.md

 ```

-In this case we notice the user has no access to the observatory services,
-all quotas are *hard-limited* (no soft limits), and no quota has been used
-in the present period.
+In this case, notice that the user has no access to the observatory services.
+All quotas are *hard-limited* (no soft limits), and no quota has been used in the present period.

 ## cdb_enough_quota(service text ,input_size numeric)

 This function is useful to check if enough quota is available for completing a job.

-This is specially relevant if a number of service calls are to be performed inside a transaction:
-if any of the calls fails due to exceeded quota the transaction will be rolled back, resulting
-in some quota being consumed but no saved results from the services consumed.
+This is specifically relevant if a number of service calls are to be performed inside a transaction.
+If any of the calls fails (due to exceeded quota), the transaction will be rolled back; resulting in partial quota consumption, but no saved results from the services consumed.

-In the case of of calling repeatedly quota-consuming functions (e.g. to geocode a whole table) it is
-extremely important to first check if enough quota is available to complete the job using
+**Tip:** If you are requesting repeating quota-consuming functions (e.g. to geocode a whole table), it is extremely important to check if enough quota is available to complete the job _before_ applying this function.
-this function.

-Mind that some services consume more than one credit per row/call.
-E.g: isolines with more than one range/track would consume (N rows x M ranges) credits and therefore the input size should be N x M.
+Note that some services consume more than one credit per row/call.
+For example, isolines (with more than one range/track) consume (N rows x M ranges) credits; indicating that the input size should be N x M.

 #### Arguments

 Name         | Type      | Description
 ------------ | --------- | -----------
-`service`    | `text`    | Service to check; see the list of valid services above
+`service`    | `text`    | Service to check; see the list of valid services above.
-`input_size` | `numeric` | Number of service calls required, i.e. size of the input to be processed
+`input_size` | `numeric` | Number of service calls required, i.e. size of the input to be processed.

 #### Returns